 2. Automated feedback: support with tasks and exercises

-✅ Analysis of responses in open text fields
+✅ Analysis of answers in free-text fields

-✅ Suggestions to learners for improving their responses
+✅ Feedback to learners for improving answers

 ✅ Step-by-step explanations for questions and exercises

-• Which lessons are relevant to the course participant?
+Which lessons are relevant for the participant?

-• Which exercises should the course participant repeat?
+Which exercises should the participant repeat?

 4. Summaries & knowledge preparation: ideal for busy teams